 ENG 217 English Literature, 1660-1800

-This course examines works by some of the best-known poets, essayists, and novelists from the Restoration and Eighteenth Century in Great Britain, including Dryden, Swift, Pope, Fielding, and Johnson.
+This course examines works by some of the best-known poets, essayists, and novelists from the Restoration and 18th Century in Great Britain, including Dryden, Swift, Pope, Fielding, and Johnson.
 The responses of different authors to ongoing cultural conflicts will help structure our survey.
 Rhetorical techniques and the development of genres will be ongoing concerns.
-There will be special emphasis on the comedies of the time by Wycherly, Etherege, Behn, Congreve, Gay, Steele, and Sheridan, not only as texts for performance and reading, but also as objects the authors' contemporaries reviewed with vigor and used to construct theories about comedy and satire.
-This course is offered in the spring semester.
+There will be special emphasis on the comedies of the time by Wycherly, Etherege, Behn, Congreve, Gay, Steele, and Sheridan, not only as texts for performance and reading, but also as objects the authors’ contemporaries reviewed with vigor and used to construct theories about comedy and satire.
+Offered spring semesters.